pixxelhq/clay/mkdocs/docs/model-development.md

 Clay generates the sample input file for us, which we will need to update with the correct input format.
 The file exists in the directory `./{Modelname}/sample_model_inputs.json`

-Now we wil define the input for the above defined model and use this file for testing the model.
+Now we will define the input for the above defined model and use this file for testing the model.
 **You must ignore the first 4 values i.e. `workflow-id`, `job-id`, `task-id` and `local-working-dir`**

 ```json